Skip to content

 Cybercriminals are consistently refining and developing their attack methods with amazing progress.
 Today’s phishing and social engineering attacks are incredibly hard to detect for most users.
 Worse yet, with the introduction of generative AI, the risks and losses will escalate.
 Today’s solutions rely on human perfection – every user must be trained to identify the most sophisticated attacks.
 Even with thousands of unproductive hours invested in training, all it takes is one careless click on one malicious link.

-Instead, remove passwords, OTPs, authorization prompts, and other processes that rely on human perfection.
-In doing so, the organization can protect even the most naïve user from the most sophisticated attacks.
+Instead, remove passwords, OTPs, authorization prompts, and other processes that rely on human perfection, thereby enhancing the user experience by simplifying authentication.
+In doing so, the organization can protect digital identities even for the most naïve user from the most sophisticated attacks, including social engineering and other advanced threats.

 Ending the frustrations of legacy MFA dongles